2007 FA Women's Premier League Cup final

 The 2007 FA Women's Premier League Cup final was the 16th final of the FA Women's Premier League Cup, England's main women's league cup competition before it was replaced by the FA WSL Cup in 2011.
 It took place on 4th March 2007.
-The finalists were Arsenal Ladies who defeated Chelsea 4–1 in their semi-final, against Leeds Ladies who beat Charlton Athletic 4–3 on penalties after a 2–2 draw.
+The finalists were Arsenal who defeated Chelsea 4–1 in their semi-final, against Leeds United who beat Charlton Athletic 4–3 on penalties after a 2–2 draw.

 Arsenal won the match 1–0 after Jayne Ludlow scored the winner in stoppage time, and Leeds's Sophie Bradley was named Player of the Match.

 The final was played at Glanford Park, Scunthorpe, for the first time.
 Glanford Park would go on to host the 2009 final as well, also featuring Arsenal.

 Road to the final

 Both teams faced four clubs in their route to the final.